sjswitzer/SchemeJS/README.md

 All it lacks is cons cells, an s-expression parser/printer, eval/apply, and a handful of Lisp primitives.

-And a compiler and JIT that compiles Scheme down to perfectly normal JavaScript functions that JavaScript JITs can go to town on.
+And a compiler and JIT that compiles Scheme down to perfectly ordinary JavaScript functions that JavaScript JITs can go to town on.

 SchemeJS fills that gap.